edulazaro/test-widget/README.md

 PHP >= 7.2
 Composer
-Npm

 ## Installation

-Unzip the files into any folder and run the next commandt to install all dependences:
+Unzip the files into any folder and run the next command to install all dependences:

 ```composer install```